pwyq/blog/_includes/_about/en.md

 Greetings!
 Nice to have you HERE!

-I'm **Yan-Qing Wu (pron: [iɛn-tɕʰiŋ u], Chinese: 彦庆 吴)**, a carbon-based living creature currently live on the lovely Earth.
+I'm **Yan-Qing Wu (Chinese: 彦庆 吴)**, a carbon-based living creature currently live on the lovely Earth.
-More specifically, I'm now a sophomore in Computer Engineering at the University of Waterloo, Canada.
+More specifically, I'm now a sophomore in Computer Engineering at the University of Waterloo, Canada ([résumé][2]).

 #### Personal Interests
 - The applications of strong **AI** in robotics